000xzhou/fitness_logging/README.md

 ## Prograss

-### User Authentication:
+1. User Authentication:

-- User registration and login.
-Note: should I add google login?
+   []User registration and login. <sub>Note: should I add google login?</sub>
    - Password recovery/reset functionality.
+2. Dashboard:
+   - Personalized dashboard for each user.
+   - Overview of recent workouts and achievements.
+   - Progress tracking charts or graphs.
+3. Exercise Library:
+   - Browse and search functionality for a comprehensive exercise database.
+   - Filter exercises by muscle group, equipment, or difficulty level.
+   - Detailed exercise descriptions, including proper form and tips. <sub>I will use w.e there is </sub>

 ## add-ons for flask